What Happened On This Day July 23 In F1 History?

 1935

-Jim Hall, a former Formula One driver and automotive pioneer, was born in Abilene, Texas.
+Jim Hall, a former Formula One driver and automotive pioneer, was born on this day in Abilene, Texas.
 Hall competed in F1 from 1960 to 1963, participating in 12 World Championship Grand Prix and numerous non-championship races.
 However, his major contribution to motorsport history lies with Chaparral Cars of Midland, Texas, renowned for being the most innovative racing cars of their time.
 Hall was an early adopter and leading advocate of aerodynamics in race cars, championing this technology for an entire decade.
 He regained prominence in the Championship Auto Racing Teams series, achieving victories in the Indianapolis 500 in 1978 and 1980; the latter win was with the first ground effect car to race in the event.

 2002